In this post, I'll share some useful tips to help you make the best come back to blogging after taking a long break.

 The seven tips below should help you get back on the road to blogging again.

 Hopefully, during your break away from blogging, your web hosting account and domain name will not have expired.

-Once you’ve established that your hosting plan and the domain name is still active, you need to log into your WP Dashboard and begin updating everything.
+Once you've established that your hosting and the domain are still active, you need to log in to your WP Dashboard and begin updating everything.
 Assuming you are on WordPress, of course.

 Chances are, if you haven't logged into your blog for a while, you'll have a ton of comments waiting for you in the spam folder and any other folders.

 If you have thousands of comments awaiting moderation, it could take you hours to go through them all.
 Yikes!

 If you have good spam protection for your blog, then this shouldn't be a problem; you can just delete the spam and leave the ham.

 My honest advice would be to just delete all pending comments.
-Check out WP Comment Cleaner plugin for mass deleting comments, it’ll save you a ton of time.
+Check out the Spam protection, AntiSpam, FireWall plugin by CleanTalk for mass deleting spam comments, among other spam that you have in other folders, including future spam protection.
+It'll save you a ton of time.

-If your blog has a lot of content, then you will probably have some posts that will need updating too.
+If your blog has a lot of content, you will probably have some posts that will need updating.

 Evergreen content should be fine but check to make sure your online reviews, tutorial posts are still up to date, and if they're not, update each one at a time.

-I know this will probably take up the most of your time, trust me I do because I frequently go through my entire blog to update each post myself.
-The process can take me up to 6 months as I have over 300 blog posts, each over 1,500 words in length.
+I know this will probably take up most of your time; trust me, I do because I frequently go through my entire blog to update each post myself.
+The process can take me up to 6 months as I have over 350 blog posts, each over 1,500 words in length.

 Once everything is updated on your blog, run through your blog maintenance checklist, assuming you are using one.

 Your checklist should contain a list of critical tasks you need to do to ensure your blog is going to run smoothly again.

 The next thing you need to do is to create a brand new content strategy.